HomeBlogTruckee River Rafting: The Complete Guide (A Tahoe City Float!)

-We’re shouting it from the rooftops: river rafting on the Truckee River is one of the best summer activities in the Lake Tahoe basin.
+We’re shouting it from the rooftops: rafting on the Truckee River is one of the best summer activities in the Lake Tahoe basin.
 Why, you ask?
 That alpine sunshine and clear river water should explain most of it, but we can help you out with the rest.

-- June – September 8:30am – 3:30pm (weather and water flow permitting)
+2026 Dates: May 22nd – September 7th.
+8:30am – 3:30pm (weather and water flow permitting)

 Allow us to paint a brief picture: it’s a perfect, sunny day in July.